silverstripe/silverstripe-framework/docs/en/topics/grid-field.md

 # Gridfield

-Gridfield is SilverStripes implementation of datagrids.
+Gridfield is SilverStripe's implementation of data grids.
 It's main purpose is to display tabular data in a format that is easy to view and modify.
 It's a can be thought of as a HTML table with some tricks.

-It's built in a way that provide developers with an extensible way to display tabular data in a table and minimize the amount of code that needed to be written..
+It's built in a way that provide developers with an extensible way to display tabular data in a table and minimize the amount of code that needed to be written.

 ## Overview